divolte/divolte-collector/docs/mapping_reference.rst

 :Description:
   A short-lived unique identifier stored by a client that is associated with each event from that source within a session of activity.
 All events from the same client within a session should have the same session identifier.

-  For browser sources a session to expire when 30 minutes has elapsed without any events occurring.
+  For browser sources a session expires when 30 minutes has elapsed without any events occurring.

 :Type:
   :code:`String`